Sim Woh Kum: Execution

 On 27 July 1973, nearly three years and seven months after murdering Ayako Watanabe, 40-year-old Sim Woh Kum and his wife Mimi Wong, then 34 years old, were both hanged at dawn, with executioner Darshan Singh carrying out the executions.
 On the same day of the couple's joint executions, another convicted murderer, Osman bin Ali, a gardener who killed a cook and an amah in Leedon Park in November 1970, was executed at around the same time as Wong and Sim's executions.

 Sim and Wong were both buried side by side in an unspecified cemetery.
-Their two sons were being taken care of by social welfare organizations, while Sim's mother was cared for in an elderly resident's home, where she lived out her life there.
+Their two sons were taken care of by social welfare organizations, while Sim's mother was cared for in an elderly resident's home, where she lived out her life there.